rueedlinger/machine-learning-snippets/README.md

 ## Getting Started

+### Project Setup

 All the required Python packages can be installed with `pipenv`.

-### Project Setup

-First you need to install `pipenv`.

 ```bash
 pip install --user pipenv